AlfredA93/pf-api/README.md

   - ![sign up page](/documentation/frontend-imgs/sign-up.webp)
 - Sign In - This is a sign in form with backend validation which show any errors in frontend alert banners.
   - ![sign in page](/documentation/frontend-imgs/sign-in.webp)
-- Log Out - This is a simple button to trigger logging out
+- Log Out - This is a simple button located on the Navigation Bar to trigger logging out.
 - Add (add post) - On this page, users can upload a post.
 There is frontend and backend validation to check the data provided, to see if the file is an image or not.
 If there is a file at all.
 If the required fields are filled.
 If there are any errors, there are Alert banners which highlight the field with the error.
   - ![add post](/documentation/frontend-imgs/add-post.webp)
 - Edit Post - On this page, users can edit a post.
 The fields are automatically filled with the data the post already has.
 There is frontend and backend validation to check the data provided, to see if the file is an image or not.
 If there is a file at all.
 If the required fields are filled.
 If there are any errors, there are Alert banners which highlight the field with the error.
 User's can edit the post from anywhere on the platform where the user can see their own post.